availabs/avail-datamanager-controller/spike/task-queue/experiments/005/README.md

 this "restart" would result in multiple instances of the same task running concurrently and potentially corrupting each other's data.

-We implement idempotency with the following rules:
+We implement idempotency with the following two rules:

 1. **ALL tasks MUST acquire a FOR UPDATE lock on their EtlContext's :INITIAL event.**